These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 4. Logos Core Blockchain Wallet integration

-3. Logos Core integration for LSSA Wallet
+3. Logos Core integration for LEZ Wallet

 4. Ability to run a sequencer through Logos Core

-7. Logos Core Module for LSSA operations
+7. Logos Core Module for LEZ operations

 Reliability